 There are numerous ‘spy-back’ sessions and participants in Modules 2 and 3 have opportunities to teach to their peers.
 The teaching sessions are evaluated by faculty and results are shared with participants.
 At midpoint during the conference, participants meet one-on-one with faculty for individual evaluation.

 GLMCC welcomes participants who have some background in the Michael Chekhov Technique, have a passion for teaching, and/or acting, and are willing to be part of a strong ensemble.

 For more information please contact Mark Monday, President and Producing Artistic Director: firstname.lastname@example.org

-Registration now open for the 2018 conference.
-You can register through the following link: http://www.mountunion.edu/about-mount/camps-and-conferences/michael-chekhov-acting-technique-certified-actor-and-teacher-program
+Registration is now open for 2019.
+You can register through the following link: https://www.mountunion.edu/about-mount/camps-and-conferences/michael-chekhov-acting-technique-certified-actor-and-teacher-program

 We will once again offer the Music Theatre Workshop